Nixtla/popol-vuh/Hiring/Openings/Openings.md

 ### 2. Enhance Efficiency through Tools
    - **Strategy:** Develop a comprehensive set of internal tools to automate as many processes as possible

-## Task Breakdown

-### 1. Sales, Growth, and Conversion

-   1. **Branding:** Strengthen our existing brand trust
-   2. **Social Media:** Maintain regular posting to engage with our community
-   3. **Lead Generation:** Increase our lead list from 2.5k to 10k
-   4. **Sales Funnels:** Create, nurture, and convert leads through effective sales funnels
-   5. **Conversion:** Transform leads into paying customers or active open-source users
-   6. **Customer Success:** Ensure customer satisfaction and optimize their experience with our product
-   7. **Customer Discovery:** Engage in ongoing conversations with customers to understand and meet their needs
-   8. **User Research:** Conduct research to gain insights into user needs and preferences
-   9. **A/B Testing:** Test assumptions and iterate on our products and services based on data-driven decisions

-### 2. Community and Open Source Engagement

-   1. **Developer Relations:** Build strong relationships with open-source users to understand and address their needs
-   2. **Slack Community:** Maintain an active presence and ensure rapid responses in our Slack channels
-   3. **Developer Engagement:** Organize and participate in community hours and other engagement activities
-   4. **User Discovery:** Proactively discover and address the needs of our user base

-### 3. Operations, HR, and Finance

-   1. **Culture Building:** Actively work on creating and maintaining a positive company culture
-   2. **Recruitment and Hiring:** Continuously search for and hire talented individuals to join our team
-   3. **Project Management:** Effectively manage and track progress across various projects
-   4. **Operations:** Ensure smooth day-to-day operations of the company
-   5. **Clerical Work:** Manage necessary administrative tasks efficiently

-### 4. Web Development

-   1. **Full Stack Development:** Engage in versatile development activities covering both front and back-end
-   2. **Front-End Development:** Focus on creating an intuitive and responsive user interface
-   3. **Back-End Development:** Develop and maintain the server-side logic and databases
-   4. **DevOps:** Ensure the optimization and stability of our development pipeline and infrastructure

-### 5. Engineering

-   1. **Applied Scientist Roles:**
-      - Experiment with new parameters
-      - Conduct various research experiments
-      - Support the Chief Researcher in their endeavors
-      - Run benchmarks to ensure the efficiency and effectiveness of our products

 ## Roles